NickC124513/SoftwareArchitectureFinalProject/README.md

 Continue through the remaining screens, accepting the default options until the installation is complete.

 #### Creating a New User, and setting up the tables
 Open the MySQL Command Line Client by searching for "MySQL Shell" on your pc, then running it.
-Alternatively, you could open the MySQL Shell by typing mysqlsh in your command prompt or terminal.
+Alternatively, you could open the MySQL Shell by typing ```mysqlsh``` in your command prompt or terminal.

-Type "\sql" to change out of JS mode and into SQL mode.
+Type ```\sql``` to change out of JS mode and into SQL mode.

-Enter the following command: "\connect root@localhost".
+Enter the following command: ```\connect root@localhost```.
 This will connect you to the root account you made during setup.

 Enter your root user password when prompted.